pjrigali/pyjr/README.md

   * This release allows subpackages.
 * 0.0.6 - *Class Updates*
   * This release adds Stat class, for rapid stat gathering.
+* 0.0.7 - *Package Restructure*
+  * This release intro's a new file structure.